 I have convincing arguments for shooting and scanning color negative film.
 Some scanner operators suggest that you avoid it...because it doesn't fit their own workflow.
 Note that my scans offer the same high quality for negative film, both color and b&w, even for 16-bit scans!
 See my informational page and learn why you should give it a try here

-HOW TO CHOOSE SCANNING RESOLUTION (LARGE FORMAT and 617 ONLY)
+HOW TO CHOOSE SCANNING RESOLUTION (APPLIES TO LARGE FORMAT and 617 ONLY)

 Figuring the resolution that you require need not be difficult.
 Follow the formula here to determine your resolution needs.